futurist/proposal-template-literals-juxtaposition/README.md

-# ECMAProposal: Template Literals Juxtaposition
+# ECMAProposal: Template Literals Juxtaposition and String.join

 ## The Syntax format